PocketNugget/TourAdvisor/README.md

 1.  **Register/Login:** Create an account or use the default `user` credentials.
 2.  **Browse Tours:** Use the **Calendar** on your dashboard to see upcoming tours.
 3.  **Book a Tour:** Click "Book" on any available tour in the sidebar list.
+4.  **Move Avatar:** Use the "Current Location" card to move your avatar to different zones in the virtual world.
-4.  **My Bookings:** View your confirmed tours in the "My Bookings" section.
+5.  **My Bookings:** View your confirmed tours in the "My Bookings" section.

 ### For Administrators 🛡️
 1.  **Login:** Access the system using the `admin` credentials.
 2.  **Master Schedule:** View all tours across the platform on the main calendar.
-3.  **Create Tours:** Use the "Create New Tour" form to schedule Group, Private, or Expert tours.
+3.  **Create Tours:** Use the "Create New Tour" form to schedule tours and **assign specific zones** to them.
 4.  **Manage Users:** Monitor active participants and remove users if necessary.

 ---